Have you ever wondered how a diagnosis of prediabetes can escalate into type 2 diabetes?

 In this article, we’ll walk through the transformation of prediabetes into type 2 diabetes, explore the contributing factors, and discuss what you can do to prevent this progression.

-It occurs when blood sugar levels are higher than normal but not yet high enough to be classified as type 2 diabetes.
+It means your blood sugar levels are higher than normal but not quite high enough to be called type 2 diabetes.

 To understand how prediabetes evolves into type 2 diabetes, we need to dive into the concept of insulin resistance.